zmGitHub/ionic-cli/README.md

 The `ionic state reset` method will first remove your platforms and plugins folders.
 Then it will look at your `package.json` file to re-install the platforms and plugins as specified there.

 This command can be helpful for you to reinstall your plugins and platforms to get a fresh start.

+# Ionic CLI 2.0

+## Ionic Generators

+First class support has come to the Ionic CLI to scaffold and generate Ionic and Angular 2 components.
+To use this feature, first install the V2 Ionic CLI: `npm install ionic@alpha` and start an app.

+Once in the app folder, use the `generate` command (alias: `g`).

+Usage:
+* `ionic generate page About` - Generate a page named About with HTML, JavaScript, and Sass named `about`.
+* `ionic g tabs MyTabPage` - Generate a page named MyTabPage, queries for the amount of tabs, and creates pages for those tabs.

+List:

+View all generators: `ionic g --list`.